cryotools/matilda/README.md

 ## Installation

-The tool should work with any Python3 version on any computer operating system.
-It has been developed on Python 3.10.9 on Ubuntu 22.04.
-The following Python3 libraries are required:
+The tool's dependencies are set to integrate with [MATILDA-Online](https://matilda-online.github.io/jbook/).
+It requires Python 3.11 and the following libraries:
 ```
 - xarray
 - numpy